lewishowles/howles.dev/README.md

 Tailwind, while sometimes divisive, has been a game-changer for the way I work.

 - The utility-first approach works perfectly with frameworks like Vue, making it easy to add and removes styles based on state.
-It also enables rapid prototyping, often allowing examples to be build as quickly as they can be designed.
+It also enables rapid prototyping, often allowing examples to be built as quickly as they can be designed.
 - Utility classes allow for greater consistency, giving a defined set of options for things like font size.
-Pulling configuration into a library also means multiple projects can be set up with the same setup, giving a level of immediate consistency between projects that is hard to replicate with regular CSS.
+Pulling configuration into a library also means multiple projects can be set up in the same way, giving a level of immediate consistency between projects that is more involved to replicate with regular CSS.
 - Tailwind automatically removes unused CSS, optimising the CSS bundle without any effort from the developer.
 - Applying styles directly to the HTML, once you're used to it, allows you to develop much more quickly.
 It removes the mental effort required to name things, and reduces context switching, meaning fewer delays and distractions.